Preparing Mentally for the Interview Process

 Make sure your family is on board

-In the next section, we'll talk about combining milestones and time-boxing into a scheudule.
+In the next section, we'll talk about combining milestones and time-boxing into a schedule.
 Once you have a schedule, make sure your loved ones are on board (if applicable).
 This is especially important if you need to do fewer chores or a bit less childcare while you're studying.
 If you have a plan and your family is on board, it'll make it much easier to manage your prep along with your personal life.

 Reframe your thinking around failure